OxideMod/Oxide.Docs/docs/guides/developers/plugin-guidelines.md

 ### 4.1 General

-When writing your plugins<sup><a href="/glossary#plugins">[3]</a></sup>, consider how they might impact the server's performance.
+When writing your plugins, consider how they might impact the server's performance.
 It's crucial to use resources efficiently and avoid unnecessary operations that could slow down the server.

 ### 4.2 Avoid Unnecessary Calculations